barackm/personal-portfolio/README.md

 # Portfolio

-> This is my portfolio website.
+> This is my portfolio, you can find in here all my best recent works.
+The website was designed in ReactJS.

 ![screenshot](./screenshot.png)